wix-incubator/wix-rest-docs/guides/API Query Language.md

 ##### Comparison operators

 * `$eq`: Matches values that are equal to a specified value.
+* `$ne`: Matches all values that are not equal to a specified value.
 * `$gt`: Matches values that are greater than a specified value.
 * `$gte`: Matches values that are greater than or equal to a specified value.
-* `$in`: Matches any of the values specified in an array.
 * `$lt`: Matches values that are less than a specified value.
 * `$lte`: Matches values that are less than or equal to a specified value.
-* `$ne`: Matches all values that are not equal to a specified value.
+* `$in`: Matches any of the values specified in an array.
 * `$nin`: Matches none of the values specified in an array.
 * `$startsWith`: Matches strings that start with a specified value.
 Not case-sensitive.
+* `$isEmpty`: Matches strings or arrays that are empty or not empty, depending on whether the specified operand is `true` or `false`.

 ##### Logical operators

-* `$and`: Joins query clauses with a logical AND, returns all documents that match the conditions of both clauses.
+* `$and`: Joins query clauses with a logical _AND_ and returns all documents that match the conditions of both clauses.
-* `$not`: Inverts the effect of a query expression, returns documents that do not match the query expression.
-* `$or`: Joins query clauses with a logical OR, returns all documents that match the conditions of either clause.
+* `$or`: Joins query clauses with a logical _OR_ and returns all documents that match the conditions of either clause.
+* `$not`: Inverts the effect of a query expression and returns documents that don't match the query expression.

 ##### Element operators